Chapter

 What does John 3:5 mean?

 Jesus introduces His comment by twice repeating the word amen.
-This repetition is frequently translated as "verily, verily," or "I assure you," or "I tell you the truth."
-Amen is actually an Aramaic word that was kept intact in the Greek, Latin, and many other languages.
+This repetition is frequently translated as "truly, truly," or "verily, verily," or "I assure you," or "I tell you the truth."
+Amen is an Aramaic word kept intact in Greek, Latin, and many other languages.
 It literally means, "faithful," or "believe," and is most simply translated as "truly."
 This is why the term is often used at the end of a prayer or other statement.
 Putting it at the end of a phrase suggests—or hopes—that what was said is true or sure.
 Putting the word amen at the beginning of a statement is a way of claiming that this is the speaker's own personal declaration.
 Jesus is claiming that His statement is absolutely true, and that He has absolute, direct, personal knowledge of its truth.

 Expand